1963 Australian GT Championship

-The 1963 Australian GT Championship was a CAMS sanctioned Australian motor racing title for GT cars complying with Appendix K regulations.
+The 1963 Australian GT Championship was a motor racing competition for GT cars complying with Appendix K regulations.

 The championship was contested over a single 10 lap race staged at the Calder Motor Raceway in Victoria, Australia on 8 December 1963.

-It was the fourth annual Australian GT Championship.
+It was recognised by the Confederation of Australian Motor Sport as the fourth Australian GT Championship.

 The championship was won by Bob Jane driving a Jaguar E-Type lightweight.